 Live Space: Google is changing the At a glance widget, renaming it to Live Space.
 This widget will expand beyond just weather and calendar information.
 Google plans to add store and payment info based on where you are, media recommendations, and info related to stocks, sports, and the like.

 Game Dashboard: Google is finally taking Android gaming seriously.
 This new dashboard offers you quick access to screen recording, screenshots, FPS meter, a DND toggle, shortcut to YouTube streaming, a Play Games widget, and a game optimization menu.
-We've seen similar effects in other phones, but it's good to see it at Android's core.
-The new dashboard isn't live in Beta 3, but there's a Game settings page that'll eventually house the stuff for this new dashboard.
+We've seen similar effects in other phones, but it's good to see it at Android's core. beta 4 has made it easier to launch the Game Dashboard.

 Android 12: What devices will it support?